nhselect/cypmh-index/content/rapid-access/cyp-mental-health-introduction.md

       - 256
       - 639
 ---
-This list provides access to a brief and broad understanding of the range of mental health difficulties that CYP present with.
-It contains information about past experiences, how these disorders manifest and present, along with hints and tips on communication and management and involvement of other agencies and services to support the CYP, parents or carers
+A selection of resources for preceptorships and other healthcare professionals offering a brief and broad understanding of the range of mental health difficulties that CYP present with.
+This includes how these disorders manifest and present, along with hints and tips on communication and management.